nymea/nymea-docs/src/pages/documentation/overview/features.md

 *  API available on interfaces
     * TCP/JSONRPC
     * WebSockets/JSONRPC
-* Encryption
+* Encryption modes
-        * Plaintext connection supported
     * SSL: Every channel supports encryption and host verification using SSL
+    * Unencrypted: Encryption can be disabled if desired, not recommended
 * Authentication modes
     * No authentication: nymea can be configured to be openly available in the local network
     * User/Password: Username and password authentication can be enabled
     * Push-Button: For better user experience clients can authenticate via PushButton (Hardware support required)
 * Remote connection
-    * nymea:core accessible from anywhere with end-user friendly setup powered by nymea:cloud.
+    * nymea:core accessible from anywhere with end-user friendly setup powered by nymea:cloud
-    * No Port forwarding setup in firewall required.
+    * No Port forwarding setup in firewall required

-### Supported device categories
+### Supported device/service categories

-* Extended support for known device classes
+* Extended support for known device/service classes
     * Access control (fingerprint readers, keycards etc)
     * Awnings, blinds, shutters
     * Battery powered devices (support for battery alert states)